SoliantMike/FM-Admin-API-Tool/README.md

 Scripts have been laid out to match the Admin API Docs, so you can follow along by reading through the server documentation.

+Use the "Debug" popover in the lower right to view JSON responses and HTTP Headers returned from the server.

 To Do:
    • Create/Edit schedules
    • Close/Open Files, send messages, etc...